 The Company is also subject to the regulations of the Philippine Civil Aeronautics Board (the "CAB" or the "Civil Aeronautics Board"), the Philippine Shippers' Bureau (the "PSB") and the Department of Transportation and Communication, as well as to regulation by local government units, with respect to its freight forwarding and messengerial services.
 Certain existing laws governing the air freight forwarding and messengerial delivery businesses in the Philippines are beneficial to the Company.
 For example, existing laws and regulations impose foreign ownership restrictions on the air freight forwarding and messengerial delivery businesses, thereby limiting competition from large international companies.
-See "Philippine Foreign Exchange and Foreign Ownership Controls."
+See "Philippine Foreign Exchange and Foreign Ownership Controls" on page 194 of this Prospectus.
 In addition, because the Company's air freight forwarding and messengerial services are viewed as public utilities, the Secretary of the Department of Labor and Employment in the Philippines has the authority to intervene in the event of a strike staged by the Company's employees and mandate that a settlement be reached.
-See "Business - Employees."
+See "Business - Employees" on page 111 of this Prospectus.
 Any amendment by the Government to rules and regulations (or the interpretation of rules and regulations) that are currently favorable to the Company may result in a material adverse effect on its business, financial condition and results of operations.